gwenoleauvray/ipobfs/readme.eng.txt

 What to do in case of udp?
 If both endpoints are on a external IP, then its possible to modify packets on IP level.
 For example, if you have a VPS, and you have an openwrt router at home and external IP from ISP, then you can use this technique.
-If one endpoint is behind NAT, then ablities are limited, but its still possible to tamper with udp/tcp headers and data payload.
+If one endpoint is behind NAT, then abilities are limited, but its still possible to tamper with udp/tcp headers and data payload.

 The scheme is as follows: